israel-dryer/ttkbootstrap/docs/tutorial.rst

 By default, the **flatly** theme will be applied to the application if you do not explicitly select one.

-If you want to use a different style, you can pass the style name as a keyword argument when you create the style
+If you want to use a different theme, you can pass the style name as a keyword argument when you create the ``style``
 object:

 .. code-block:: python